Henry County Partners

 The Henry County Water Authority was founded in 1961 by an Act of the General Assembly of the State of Georgia, to “acquire, construct, and thereafter operate and maintain projects embracing sources of water supply and the distribution and sale of water and related facilities.”
 The Water Authority accommodates the needs of local citizens, and protects the watersheds in order to ensure clean sources of water for Henry County residents and businesses.

 Mercer University is one of America’s oldest and most distinctive institutions of higher learning, offering rigorous programs that span the undergraduate liberal arts to doctoral-level degrees.
-Mercer is consistently ranked among the nation’s leading institutions by such publications as U.S. News & World Report, which in 2013 named Mercer as the No. 2 Best Value in the South.
+Mercer is consistently ranked among the nation’s leading institutions by such publications as U.S. News & World Report.
 Mercer’s 30,000 square foot regional academic center in Henry County offers a range of bachelor’s degrees, including the Bachelor of Science in Education, the Bachelor of Science in Informatics and the Bachelor of Business Administration, as well as two master’s degrees and other graduate programs in education.

 One Henry, a community and business effort centered on people, partnerships, and economic prosperity, builds on the positive things already taking place in Henry County while providing more opportunities for the county’s continued growth and business attraction.